iEdgars/PerfSouce/Metrics.md

 **Considerations:**
 - Sprint assignment must be within sprint timeframe
 - **Commited items only** - Periods without sprint assigment are not included.
 For example if issue was assigned to to *Sprint 9*, and finished to *Sprint 11*, but was never assigned to *Sprint 10*, would be considered as 2 sprints.
-Items tommited regardless of status (except in Done statuses) would be condidered included. e.g. if item was commited into Sprint's 9 as Ready; Sprint 10, it went though Ready > In Progress > Blocked; Sprint 11 Blocked > In Progress > Done; would be considered as **3+ sprints**.
+Items commited regardless of status (except in Done statuses) would be condidered included. e.g. if item was commited into Sprint's 9 as Ready; Sprint 10, it went though Ready > In Progress > Blocked; Sprint 11 Blocked > In Progress > Done; would be considered as **3+ sprints**.
 - Not sure if `x axis` by sprints is really correct way for this visual, or would it better be monthly.